Arsalan-kh/NexoraAi/README.md

 <details>
 <summary><b>How does authentication work without OAuth?</b></summary>

-When `AUTH_ENABLED=false` (default), JadeAI uses browser fingerprinting via FingerprintJS.
+When `AUTH_ENABLED=false` (default), NexoraAI uses browser fingerprinting via FingerprintJS.
 A unique fingerprint ID is generated for each browser and used as the user identifier.
 No login screen is shown — users can start building resumes immediately.

 </details>